DanielAraldi/DanielAraldi/README.md

 Finally, I have significant experience with **mobile app development** done in React Native focused on areas of fintech, catalogs, inventory control, and others.
 I highlight my knowledge of building native modules for Android (Java) and iOS (Swift and Objective-C/C++) and the creation of libraries for React Native for publishing in NPM.

 All this experience helped me build a good base development and understand the needs and client's wishes.
-These technical features made me a developer very careful with the app details that I've developed and developed.
+These technical features made me a developer very careful with the app details that I've developed and still develop.
 If you want to know more about me, you can call me on [LinkedIn](https://www.linkedin.com/in/daniel-sansão-araldi-8b23b71b5).
 Thank you, see you soon 😄.

 ## 🚀 Skills Technologies